The Human Truth Foundation

 Health:

 Serbia has some poor policies and cultural issues which cause some public health problems.
-Serbia does better than average in terms of its fertility rate14, its adolescent birth rate22 (but bad for Europe), its average life expectancy11 (but bad for Europe) and in its immunizations take-up32 (but bad for Europe).
-But, things still need to improve in Serbia.
-Serbia does worse than average in terms of its food aid and health contributions and WHO compliance33 (one of the highest in Europe), its smoking rate34 and in its alcohol consumption rate35.
-And finally, it sits amongst the bottom 20 when it comes to its suicide rate36.
-The number of overweight adults has increased by 14% during the last 40 years.
+Serbia does better than average in terms of its adolescent birth rate32 (but bad for Europe), its fertility rate14, its average life expectancy11 (but low for Europe) and in its immunizations take-up33 (but bad for Europe).
+Serbia still has work to do.
+Serbia does worse than average in terms of its food aid and health contributions and WHO compliance34 (amongst the worst in Europe), its smoking rate35 and in its alcohol consumption rate36.
+And finally, it falls into the worst 20 for its suicide rate37.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Serbia improved by +6.4yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Serbia has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
 Its peak fertility rate was 2.11 in 1960.

 Life Expectancy